andrewsunglaekim/git_workshop/readme.md

 master changes
 ```

-> You can literally change the file to anything.
+> We can literally change the file to anything.
 Most of the time we'll choose 1 side over another rather than putting brand new code.

 We resolve the conflict by staging and committing the fixed file(the one that had the conflict).